-The surface layer of MWR can be defined by the 24 kg m-3 isopycnal, which resides at approximately 15 m depth (Fig. 6).
-In 2004 MWR was present at each of the sections in the canyon, although it was freshest at the head.
+The surface layer of MWR can be defined by the 24 kg m^{-3} isopycnal, which resides at approximately 15 m depth (Fig. 6).
+In 2004 MWR was present at each of the sections in the canyon, although it was

+Fig. 2.
+T-S diagrams for Herald Canyon, color-coded by sections, including water mass definitions.
+ACW = Alaskan coastal water; BSW = Bering summer water; RWW = remnant Pacific winter water; NVWW = newly ventilated Pacific winter water; SCW = Siberian coastal water; MWR = meltwater/runoff; AW = Atlantic water. (a) Data from 2004, (b) data from 2008, and (c) data from 2009.
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)

+Fig. 3.
+Potential temperature (°C, color) overlain by potential density (contours, kgm-3) for the sections inside Herald Canyon (I-V). (a) Data from 2004; (b) data from 2008; and (c) data from 2009.
+For ease of comparison between the years, the sections are positioned vertically in each column in relation to the latitude of the transect and aligned laterally according to the deepest part of the canyon (indicated by the black triangles).
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)

+freshest at the head.
 This is a reflection of the final ice melt transitioning to open water in the vicinity of Wrangel Island, which, according to satellite imagery (not shown), took place roughly a week before the survey.
-By contrast, no MWR

-202 Figure 2: T-S diagrams for Herald Canyon, color-coded by sections, including water mass definitions.
-ACW =

-203 Alaskan coastal water; BSW = Bering summer water; RWW = remnant Pacific winter water; NVWW = newly

-204 ventilated Pacific winter water; SCW = Siberian coastal water; MWR = meltwater/runoff; AW = Atlantic water.

-205 (a) Data from 2004, (b) data from 2008, and (c) data from 2009.

-Figure 3: Potential temperature (°C, color) overlain by potential density (contours, kgm-3) for the sections inside Herald Canyon (I-V). (a) Data from 2004; (b) data from 2008; and (c) data from 2009.
-For ease of comparison between the years, the sections are positioned vertically in each column in relation to the latitude of the transect and aligned laterally according to the deepest part of the canyon (indicated by the black triangles).

-was present at the head in 2008 and 2009, but appeared farther north in the canyon.
+By contrast, no MWR was present at the head in 2008 and 2009, but appeared farther north in the canyon.
 This is likely due to the fact that the ice cover melted approximately two weeks earlier in these two years versus 2004.
 Furthermore, the 2008 and 2009 sections were occupied later in the season, allowing more time for the MWR to be advected elsewhere.